adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ## Summary

-CSS preprocessors have issues, some of which there *are* solutions for.
-For me and many other developers, the disadvantages are overwhelming and cause too much friction in comparison to using CSS.
-At the very least, be concious of the decision to use a CSS preprocessor and the impact it might have on you and your team.
+Whilst CSS preprocessors have several advantages, they also have several disadvantages.
+Only you can decide the trade-offs you're willing to make for your situation&mdash;I simply urge you to make sure that the decision is a *conscious* one.